resistiv/resistiv.github.io/_tabs/about.md

 If you ever need anything, don't be afraid to reach out, I promise I don't bite!
 You can most quickly reach me over on Twitter or via email and I'll try my best to get back to you as soon as possible.

+If you enjoy what I make and would like to support me, you can drop me a donation over on [my Ko-fi](https://ko-fi.com/resistiv)!

 My favicon was created by [@kingjaspy](https://twitter.com/kingjaspy) and my icon was created by [@pillowdinos](https://twitter.com/pillowdinos), both over on Twitter!

 \- Kai :)